Data Engineering

 Tech Stack

-• Ingestion: Google Ad Manager API, Python
+• Ingestion: Programmatic ad-serving platform (Google Ad Manager) reporting API, Python

 • Storage: AWS S3 (raw), Databricks Delta Lake (staging)